Greek banks set to unveil big losses for 2011

-Battered by a debt crisis and recession, Greece's big four lenders -- Alpha (ACBr.AT), Eurobank EFGr.AT, National (NBGr.AT) and Piraeus (BOPr.AT) -- will show the full damage, with investors focused on the capital implications.
+Battered by a debt crisis and recession, Greece's big four lenders -- Alpha, Eurobank, National and Piraeus -- will show the full damage, with investors focused on the capital implications.

-The results do not, however, include last month's debt restructuring by Greece, which inflicted real losses of about 74 percent on bondholders, wiping out 22 billion euros (18 billion pounds) of the banking system's 23.8 billion in core Tier 1 ratio, according to International Monetary Fund estimates.
+The results do not, however, include last month's debt restructuring by Greece, which inflicted real losses of about 74 percent on bondholders, wiping out 22 billion euros ($29 billion) of the banking system's 23.8 billion in core Tier 1 ratio, according to International Monetary Fund estimates.

 Banks, holders of about 45 billion euros of government bonds, will likely book the bond swap hit on a net present value (NPV) basis as the recapitalisation plan for the sector and accounting treatment issues are not finalised.